ApocalypseArisen/LearningHTML/README.md

 # LearningHTML/CSS/PHP
-This document and acompaning html documents were created with the help of a [SoloLearn](https://www.sololearn.com)> courses.
+This document and acompaning html files were created with the help of a [SoloLearn](https://www.sololearn.com) courses.
-All documents were created as part of a learning process to master creation of your own custmos websities.
+All documents were created as part of a learning process to master creation of your own custom websities.
 This documents contains information which I thought were the most usefull to have written down somewhere.

-If youb are looking for learning html/css/php skills yourself I higly recomend going through sololeaern courses first and look at my html files as reference.
+If you are looking to learn html/css/php skills yourself I highly recomend going through sololeaern courses first and look at my html files as reference.
  * [HTML](https://www.sololearn.com/Course/PHP/) - *HyperText Markup Language*
  * [CSS](https://www.sololearn.com/Course/HTML/) - **
  * [PHP](https://www.sololearn.com/Course/CSS/) - **